-- 1. The office staff will blow their whistle or emergency horn to alert the rest of the team. - 2.
-The kitchen staff will attend to help immediately. - 3.
-The Chimps and Crocs will lock the front and back exits to their room and move all children into their respective Ateliers and lock the door. - 4.
-Both teams will take the room phone and register with them. - 5.
+- 1. The office staff will blow their whistle to alert the rest of the team. - 2.
+The kitchen staff will join the Chimps team immediately. - 3.
+The Chimps and Crocs will lock the front and back exits to their room and await instructions. - 4.
+Both teams will keep the room phone and register with them, where possible. - 5.
 Chimps (206) will call Crocs (207) to ensure that they have received the message. - 6.
 Whoever is able should immediately dial 999. - 7.
-Keep all staff and children low, keep noise to a minimum and block doors with furniture. - 8.
+Staff and children should remain low, keep noise to a minimum and block windows/ doors with furniture. - 8.
 Wait for emergency services to arrive and provide next steps.